 Over the past decade, multiple studies have shown that marijuana use in adolescence can be a contributing factor in triggering or worsening the symptoms of serious psychotic mental illnesses, most notably schizophrenia.
 But studies have also found that young people with a predisposition to developing a psychotic illness may be drawn to pot at an earlier age — possibly as a form of self-medication — than other adolescents.
 So it goes both ways.

 The report, which assessed more than 1,000 studies, emphasized how little is still known about the health effects of marijuana, calling the lack of scientific information “a public health risk,” especially when it comes to the effects of marijuana on the developing brains of adolescents.
-“We need more data,” says Dr. Michael Birnbaum a child and adolescent psychiatrist and director of the Early Treatment Program at Northwell Health.
+“We need more data,” says Michael Birnbaum, MD, a child and adolescent psychiatrist and director of the Early Treatment Program at Northwell Health.
 Because Dr. Birnbaum treats early psychosis and works with young adults with schizophrenia, he notes, “inevitably pot, and drugs, and alcohol become a part of the conversation.”

 Can pot use cause schizophrenia?